LE4FEX/Investment/README.md

 - **Backtesting** – run SMA crossover simulations versus buy-and-hold, view equity curves, return/CAGR, and trade stats.
 - **DCA Simulator** – model monthly dollar-cost averaging, tracking invested capital, units accumulated, and value over time.
 - **Alerts** – store RSI high/low thresholds and show which symbols are currently oversold or overbought.
-- **Settings** – save an Alpha Vantage API key (optional), pick a default symbol, choose display currency, switch languages (English/ไทย), toggle the Netlify proxy, and reset the entire workspace.
+- **Settings & Controls** – quick header toggles for currency and language (English/ไทย), an API status indicator, and a settings pane to save the Alpha Vantage key, pick a default symbol, toggle the Netlify proxy, and reset the workspace.

 ## Getting Started